Dickosteus

 Dickosteus is an extinct genus of coccosteid arthrodire placoderm from the Late Eifelian to Early Givetian stages of the Middle Devonian period.
-Fossils are found in the Orkneys and Caithness, Scotland.
+Fossils are found in Orkney and Caithness, Scotland.
 It was a small placoderm with a total body length of 43.7 cm.
 It is one of the few placoderms for which complete bodies are known.

 Phylogeny

 Dickosteus is a member of the family Coccosteidae, which belongs to the clade Coccosteomorphi, one of the two major clades within Eubrachythoraci.
 The cladogram below shows the phylogeny of Dickosteus: